 Before the blood supply of the head of the pancreas is compromised, the antrum of the stomach is transected, using the landmarks for hemigastrectomy (see Plate 19).
 If a pyloric-sparing anastomosis is planned, the first portion of the duodenum is divided.
 Otherwise, the antrum is transected.
 Either of these divisions provides a direct approach to the pancreas in the region of the portal vein.

 The pancreatic duct varies in size, depending on the amount of obstruction that may have occurred as a result of a prolonged block by calculi or tumor formation.
 If it is quite small, direct implantation of the duct is impossible, and direct implantation of the tail of the pancreas into the lumen of the jejunum can be carried out.
 Usually, there is one blood vessel that needs to be ligated above the pancreatic duct in the substance of the gland and two below.
 In the presence of adenocarcinoma of the pancreas, consideration should be given to the desirability of total pancreatectomy.

 Since marginal peptic ulceration may occur in a prolonged survival, the ability of the stomach to produce acid may be controlled with truncal vagotomy and by removing the entire antrum of the stomach.
 The latter can be accomplished by hemigastrectomy, selecting as the point of division the stomach at the level of the third vein on the lesser curvature and the point on the greater curvature where the epiploic vessels are nearest the gastric wall (see Plate 19).
 Alternatively patient's may be treated with lifelong acid reducing medication.

-One of the most difficult parts of the procedure is the freeing of the third part of the duodenum, because of the short mesentery in this ...
+One of the most difficult parts of the procedure is the freeing of the third part of the duodenum, because of the short mesentery in this area.
+A ...